 On October 3, 2015, Brenda Reid was inducted into the class of 2015 Skydiving Hall of Fame, receiving her “Blue Blazer” from Larry Bagley at the International Skydiving Museum’s Celebration Dinner in Windsor, Connecticut.

-born in Washington D. C., attending high school in Shenandoah Valley Virginia, is a professional skydiver, big-way organizer & coach, co-founder of Square 1 gear store and the holder of multiple FAI world records, including the first ever Women’s Head Down record, the first Women’s Sequential record (a 2 point 117 way) and the September 26, 2009 Jump for the Cause event where 181 women from 31 countries jumped in formation raising over $900,000 for City of Hope cancer-care center.
+Kathryn (Kate) Cooper-Jensen was born in Washington D. C. and attended high school in Shenandoah Valley Virginia.
+Kate is a professional skydiver, big-way organizer & coach, co-founder of Square 1 gear store and the holder of multiple FAI world records, including the first ever Women’s Head Down record, the first Women’s Sequential record (a 2 point 117 way) and the September 26, 2009 Jump for the Cause event where 181 women from 31 countries jumped in formation raising over $900,000 for City of Hope cancer-care center.

 She travels the world organizing and coaching, for example: Ubatuba, Brazil, Voss Norway, Skydive Teuge in the Netherlands, BASE jumping from the 3000 foot cliff Kjerag in Norway, organizing the Polish National Large Formation Skydiving record and representing Denmark at the World Competition in Dubai with the “Danish Divas”.

 In 2006 Kate married Carsten Jensen and moved to Copenhagen, Denmark, where she divides her time between there and Menifee, California near Perris Valley Skydiving.
 Now she can add Carsten’s son (Kate’s step son) Aslak to her skydiving family as he now has 130 jumps or so.